Spantik PEAK Expedition 7027M (14TH July -16TH Aug 2024)

 Drive to Arandu.
 Overnight in tents.

-Reserved for Climbing Spantik Peak
+Reserved for climbing Spantik Peak.

 Trek back to Arandu from Spantik Base Camp.
-Meals and Overnight in tents.
+Meals and overnight in tents.

 Drive to Skardu.
 Overnight in hotel.

-Day Free at leisure.
+Free day for leisure.
 Overnight in hotel.

 Drive to Chilas.
 Overnight at hotel.